Squamous Cell Carcinoma, Cutaneous

 Commonly Associated Conditions

-Actinic keratosis is the precursor of cutaneous squamous cell cancer, Bowen disease, erythroplasia of Queyrat (4).
+AK is the precursor of cutaneous squamous cell cancer, Bowen disease, and erythroplasia of Querat.

 There's more to see -- the rest of this topic is available only to subscribers.